COMSTECH Consortium of Excellence to help grow Pakistan's scientific scope at global, regional levels: Foreign Secy

-Foreign Secretary Sohail Mahmood on Wednesday said mapping of the country’s own scientific talent pool was imperative for linking Pakistani Centres of Excellence with with their international counterparts and also facilitating technology transfer at international and regional levels.
+ISLAMABAD, Nov 18 (APP): Foreign Secretary Sohail Mahmood on Wednesday said mapping of the country’s own scientific talent pool was imperative for linking Pakistani Centres of Excellence with their international counterparts and also facilitating technology transfer at international and regional levels.

 In his keynote speech at the inauguration of COMSTECH Consortium of Excellence, the Foreign Secretary said the scientific pool could particularly include those Pakistanis who were abroad in various capacities as scholars and researchers or working in high tech or big science fields.